tjcarney89/swift-WeatherAnimations-lab-ios-0217/README.md

 ### Enlightened by Dark Magic

-If you look in the `AppDelegate` file, you'll see that we have an optional `UIWindow` property called `window`.
+If you look in the `AppDelegate` file, you'll see an optional `UIWindow` property called `window`.
 Normally, the project settings point toward a primary interface for our app, which defaults to `main.storyboard`.
 This automatically instantiates a `UIWindow`, which is then passed to the `AppDelegate`.
 The `window` is then given the initial view controller by the storyboard.

 Instead of using a storyboard to create a `UIWindow`, this is now taken care of in `AppDelegate`'s `application(_:didFinishLaunchingWithOptions:)`.
 After setting the value for the `window` property, an instance of `WeatherViewController` is created, set as the root view controller, and presented to the user.
 From here, the view controller is free to do its thing.